 The place of the injury is reported in most of the studies, sometimes in relation to severity.
 Severity is mostly scored with the Abbreviated Injury Scale (AIS)system.
 Injury severity is a complex term.
 Probability of death but also temporal or permanent impairment will influence severity.
+The role of these long term consequences in the influence severity.
 The role of these long term consequences in the AIS is under discussion, in particular for the pedestrian injuries (EEVC [4]).

-Whether this is also important for bicyclist or moped rider injuries cannot be answered at this moment, but for the outcome variable injury severity, the scaling with the AIS seems to be the most suitable for injury prevention research at this moment.
+Whether this is also important for bicyclist or light-powered twowheeler rider injuries cannot be answered at this moment, but for outcome variable injury severity, the scaling with the AIS seems to be the most suitable for injury prevention research at this moment.

 There is a wide variety of injury distributions in literature.
-As stated in EEVC [4] it is hardly possible to compare the results of accident studies because of some major differences, for instance:
+As stated in EEVC [4] it is hardly possible to compare the results of accidents studies because of some major differences, for instance:

-- differences in levels of injury severity in the samples (e.g. fatalities only, fatalities + hospitalised) - differences with respect to accident type (some studies contain all accident types, some only collisions with cars, some only specific collision types).
+- differences in levels of injury severity in the sample (e.g. fatalities only, fatalities + hospitalised) - differences with respect to accident type (some studies contain all accident types, some only collisions with cars, some only specific collisions types).

-What matters are the main tendencies, common for all studies and the differences and similarities within separate studies between injuries of bicyclists and moped riders (motorized two-wheeler riders.

-It seems quite obvious that injury distributions are dependant on accident type and collision type because of differences in relative impact speed and impacted body areas.
+What matters are the main tendencies, common for all studies and the differences and similarities within seperate studies between injuries of bicyclists and moped riders (motorized two-wheeler riders).
+It seems quite obvious that injury distributions are dependent on accident type and collision type because of differences in relative impact speed and impacted body areas.